Cat System Corp.: Hiraeth Records and Building a Better World (2019–present)

 In early 2019, Elzinga founded his own record label, Hiraeth Records, which made him stop releasing sampled music due to copyright concerns.
-He was influenced by media such as the Hyperion Cantos and The Matrix (1999), and shifted his focus towards ambient-oriented music.
+He was influenced by media such as the Hyperion Cantos and The Matrix (1999), and shifted his focus towards ambient-oriented music notably in his 2025 album, Blueberries On Mars.
 Artists whose works were released on the label include Disconscious, Zer0, and Tsudio Studio.
 Later that year, Elzinga's video album of his 2018 release Family.
 Work.
 Shop. was exhibited at Brazilian film event Ecrã Festival in Rio de Janeiro.

 In July 2019, Elzinga released Building a Better World, a collaboration with anonymous musician Telepath.
 It was Elzinga's first Telepath collaborative release in three years, and the first album released on Hiraeth Records.
 It was included on Bandcamp's "essential" ambient listing, being included among works by artists such as Aphex Twin and William Basinski.
 German metal band Dune described it as creating "these lush atmospheres that evoke some strong imagery of isolation."
+On January 11, 2022, Elzinga's son was born.